Ruth Glacier

 Surrounding the Ruth Gorge are many mountains of the Alaska Range, including the Mooses Tooth, Mount Dickey, Mount Bradley, Mount Wake, Mount Johnson, and London Tower with highly technical ice and rock climbs on their faces.

+According to the National Park Service (NPS), several air taxi operators are authorized to land aircraft on Ruth Glacier in Denali National Park.

 History

 In 1903, the glacier was explored by physician and ethnographer Frederick Cook, who named it after his youngest daughter.

+A 2024 open licence research project estimated the Grand Gorge to be the deepest in north America at 8085 ft.